sams14/WeCare/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+## If Database whitelist error occurs

+Try running your end after connecting to any VPN or else check your mongo Atlas network section and add your IP there.
+[Mongo Cloud](https://account.mongodb.com/account/login)

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).